-- 1. All staff will have access to training however physical interventions can be undertaken by all staff and under the following circumstances: - A student is putting themselves at significant risk. - A student is putting others at significant risk. - Continued excessive damage to property. - 2.
+All staff will have access to training however physical interventions can be undertaken by all staff and under the following circumstances:

+- A student is putting themselves at significant risk. - A student is putting others at significant risk. - Continued excessive damage to property.

 After a physical intervention has taken place and the situation has calmed it is important to talk through what has happened with the student and check how they are.
-It is their right to see a medical practitioner within 24 hrs of the incident. - 3.
+It is their right to see a medical practitioner within 24 hrs of the incident.

 All incidents and physical interventions will be recorded on CPOMS with professionals having access to the reports via this secure system.
-Parents will receive these reports as emailed PDF documents. - 4.
+Parents will receive these reports as emailed PDF documents.

 It is the student's right to always have their views listened to.
 They should be given the option to write their views down and sign and date them.
 The Student Voice form is used and this can be uploaded to CPOMS.
-The student's comments can also be recorded on CPOMS by the member of staff reporting. - 5.
-Any other students who have witnessed or been affected by incident also need the opportunity to be able to talk through things with a member of staff. - 6.
-Staff should also have the opportunity to talk through the incident with the Headteacher (DDSL) or Deputy Headteacher (DSL) or Head of Education. - 7.
+The student's comments can also be recorded on CPOMS by the member of staff reporting.

+Any other students who have witnessed or been affected by incident also need the opportunity to be able to talk through things with a member of staff.
+Staff should also have the opportunity to talk through the incident with the Headteacher (DSL) or Deputy Headteacher (DDSL) or Head of Education (DDSL).

 School staff need to make agreement on what action is to be taken regarding incident, with the Headteacher leading and follow this through before the end of the school day.
 A Restorative approach must always be the preferred approach.
 Sanctions must be agreed by the Head of Education before being implemented.
-Sanctions must be relevant and proportionate to the incident and recorded as part of the incident recording. - 8.
-When a restraint has taken place it is essential that all the information is recorded in the report on CPOMS.
-The restraint report must include the following details: - Student's name - The date
+Sanctions must be relevant and proportionate to the incident and recorded as part of the incident recording.

+When a physical intervention has taken place it is essential that all the information is recorded in the report on CPOMS and the physical intervention form and reference are completed.
+The physical intervention report must include the following details:

-- The time and location - Details of behaviour that led to restraint - The restraint used - The duration of the restraint - The name of the staff members using restraint - The name of any other staff, children or other people present - The effectiveness of the restraint and any consequences - Any injuries caused to or reported by the child or any other person - 9.
+- Student's name - The date - The time and location - Details of behaviour that led to physical intervention - The restraint used - The duration of the physical intervention - The name of the staff members using physical intervention - The name of any other staff, children or other people present - The effectiveness of the physical intervention and any consequences - Any injuries caused to or reported by the child or any other person

 If a member of staff has been physically assaulted they need to consider whether they want to press charges and have police involvement.
 It is all staff members' right to involve the police if they feel it is appropriate.
-The Headteacher, Head of Education (Annie Murphy), Director (Dawn Ives) and Operations Manager (Debbie Woodgate) along with the student's social worker and parent / carers must be made aware of this. - 10.Following an incident and restraint all risk assessments will be reviewed by the Head of Education to identify changes needed or to identify staff training or practice issues in order to reduce the risk of repeat occurrences. - 11.
-Team meetings should always look at current difficulties and ways of addressing them taking into consideration the needs and backgrounds of the students. - 12.
-The Team Teach Lead at My Choice (Pauline Gunnell, Team Manager East) will be consulted periodically by the Head of Education and Headteacher for support and advice in record keeping and physical interventions as a quality assurance and safeguarding process.
+The Headteacher, Head of Education (Annie Murphy), Director (Dawn Ives) and Operations Manager (Debbie Woodgate) along with the student's social worker and parent / carers must be made aware of this.

+Following an incident and physical intervention all risk assessments will be reviewed by the Head of Education to identify changes needed or to identify staff training or practice issues in order to reduce the risk of repeat occurrences.

+Team meetings should always look at current difficulties and ways of addressing them taking into consideration the needs and backgrounds of the students.

+12. The Team Teach Lead at My Choice (Pauline Gunnell, Team Manager East) will be consulted periodically by the Head of Education and

+Headteacher for support and advice in record keeping and physical interventions as a quality assurance and safeguarding process.